Sharen-Thomas/Developing-an-E-commerce-Mobile-Application-with-Android-Kotlin-for-a-Perfume-Store-Zumar-/README.md

 ## FILES

-- 'CSIT242_Winter2026_Group5_D1_Report.docx' - Full project documentation
+- 'CSIT242_Winter2026_Group5_D1_Report.docx' - Complete project documentation
-- 'CSIT242_PROJECT DEMO_GROUP5.mp4' - Full app demonstration
+- 'CSIT242_PROJECT DEMO_GROUP5.mp4' - Complete app demonstration

 ## DISCLAIMER
 **This repository is for viewing purposes only.
 It is not licensed for copying, modification, or commercial use without explicit permission from the author.**